DA-DETR: Domain Adaptive Detection Transformer with Information Fusion: Introduction

-The contributions of this work can be summarized in three aspects. \textit{First}, we propose DA-DETR, a simple yet effective domain adaptive detection network that achieves superior feature alignment with a single discriminator. \textit{Second}, we design a hybrid attention module that automatically pinpoints hard-aligned target features and aligns them across domains effectively. \textit{Third}, extensive experiments over multiple domain adaptation benchmarks show that DA-DETR outperforms the state-of-the-art consistently.
+The main contributions of this work can be summarized in three aspects. \textit{First}, we propose DA-DETR, a simple yet effective domain adaptive detection transformer that introduces information fusion for effective domain adaptive object detection.
+To the best of our knowledge, this is the first work that explores information fusion for domain adaptive object detection. \textit{Second}, we design a CNN-Transformer Blender that fuses the CNN features and Transformer features ingeniously for effective feature alignment and knowledge transfer across domains. \textit{Third}, extensive experiments show that DA-DETR achieves superior object detection over multiple widely studied domain adaptation benchmarks as compared with the state-of-the-art as shown in Fig.~\ref{fig:intro}.